Tonsil Stones: Symptoms, Causes & How to Get Rid of Them

 You can also try to remove the tonsil stones with a cotton swab by gently pressing on the areas of the tonsil where the stones are lodged.
 Do not exert too much force as you may risk damaging the tissue.
 Once removed, you should gargle with water and salt or with a suitable rinse to cleanse the tonsils.

-Although it works, this technique is often not recommended by specialists, as it can damage tonsil tissue if done incorrectly.
+Although it can work, this technique is often not recommended by specialists, as it can damage tonsil tissue if done incorrectly.
 This technique should particularly not be used in children.

 Natural remedies for tonsil stones should contain antiseptic and anti-inflammatory properties to prevent the formation of the white flecks and to improve associated symptoms.